itaych/MEM_debug/README.md

 The memory checking macro has two additional variants: MEM_DEBUG_CHECK_MSG allows you to specify a custom message that will be shown with the results of that check; MEM_DEBUG_THREAD_CHECK tests only buffers allocated by the current thread, so that in a multithreaded scenario, the thread that halts on an error will (most likely) be the thread responsible for it.

 If you don’t want to check the entire heap you may check just a single allocation; this is particularly useful if the corruption always happens to the same allocated buffer and you want to minimize the performance impact of the error checking.
-To do this call the function mem_debug_check_ptr on the problematic buffer.
-(C++ users note: this and all other functions are in the ‘mem_debug’ namespace.)
+To do this call the function mem_debug::check_ptr on the problematic buffer.
+(For C users the equivalent function call is mem_debug_check_ptr.)
 ### Leak Detection
 MEM_debug allows you to define a code section that will be tested for leaks; when the code completes, it will output a list of all allocations that were performed within the section but not freed.
 The method of operation is simple: every allocation in the system is marked with a ‘leak’ flag, set to true when allocating.
 When entering the problematic code section, all leak flags are cleared.
 When exiting the code section, any allocation now marked as a ‘leak’ must have been allocated within that section but not freed.

-Before the code section to be tested, call function mem_debug_clear_leak_list().
-After the code section call mem_debug_show_leak_list() and view the results.
+Before the code section to be tested, call function mem_debug::clear_leak_list().
+After the code section call mem_debug::show_leak_list() and view the results.
 Here is an example:
 ```
 T10986 #0 (G#0): @0x954d070 size 0xa, content: 00 00 00 00 00 00 00 00 00 00
 ```